Ackee-Blockchain/wake/docs/fuzzer.md

 ### Fuzzing with multiple processes

-Woke fuzzer supports fuzzing with multiple processes by default, so the simple commands above will spawn as many processes as you have cores.
-You can use `-n` to specify number of processes.
+By default, Woke fuzzer performs fuzzing with a number of processes equal to the number of CPU cores. `-n` can be used to specify the number of processes.

 ### Development chain

-By default, woke fuzzer uses ganache-cli command to spawn a local dev chain for each process.
+`ganache-cli` is used as a default command to spawn a local dev chain for each process.
 It's important to have ports 8545 to (8545 + # of processes) free and bindable.

-Woke fuzzer uses dev chain configuration from brownie so other development chains such as anvil can be selected with `--network` option, but make sure that brownie actually fully supports the dev chain.
+Woke fuzzer uses dev chain configuration from Brownie so other development chains such as `anvil` or `hardhat` can be selected with `--network` option, but make sure that Brownie actually fully supports the dev chain.
-As of now, only ganache seems to be fully supported for fuzzing.

-### Seed selection
+### Random seed selection

 To make fuzzing reproducible, it's possible to specify a seed used when generating random data with `-s`.
+With multiple seeds specified, each seed is assigned to a different process and the remaining seeds are generated randomly.

 ### Passive mode

-If you want to see more verbose output, try using the `--passive` mode that prints one process output into the console while still running other processes in the background.
+For debugging purposes, it's possible to run Woke fuzzer in passive mode using the `--passive` option.
+In this mode, Woke fuzzer will print out the output of the process `#0` to the console.

 ## Python bindings
-To make working with contracts a bit easier, Woke fuzzer generates Python bindings from your smart contract's ABI into the `pytypes` directory of your project.
+To make working with contracts a bit easier, Woke fuzzer generates Python bindings from smart contract's ABI into the `pytypes` directory of the project.

 ## Recommended directory structure

-For bigger projects, we recommend splitting up contract setup, **[Flow](#flows)** definition and `*_test.py` files.
+For bigger projects, we recommend splitting up contract setup, **[Flow](#flows)** definition and `test_*.py` files.
 ```
 project/
 ├── contracts/